 Pleasing and Appeasing

 I talk about codependency a lot in Lemon Moms: A Guide to Understand and Survive Maternal Narcissism.
-Codependency is at the very core of the changes we need to make in ourselves, do we can heal from the mistreatment or abuse.
+Codependency is at the very core of the changes we need to make in ourselves, so we can heal from the mistreatment or abuse.

-If we’re codependent, we become that way as a survival mechanism.
+If we’re codependent, we became that way as a survival mechanism.
 Becoming codependent helped us survive a chaotic, confusing, and possibly dangerous environment.
 Then we grew up and found ourselves to be “people-pleasers” who willingly play by the rules of others and lose our identity in the process.
 We rely on others for a sense of identity, approval, or affirmation.
 We support and “enable” others in their addictions, mental illness, immaturity, irresponsibility, or under-achievement.
 As adults, we can eliminate codependent thinking and acting by learning new tools, skills, and strategies.

 When we’re bogged down in codependency, it’s impossible to know our true, authentic selves.
 But by using affirmations, we can become aware of our codependent thoughts and behavior and replace them with healthy, functional ones.
-And we can finally get to know our authentic selves.
+And we can finally get to know our real selves.

 How Affirmations Work